Developer Guide

 Changing themes is handled by 5 different methods.
 Each comes with a unique css file.

-Each css file applies a set of different stylesheets to MainWindow
+Each css file applies a set of different stylesheets to MainWindow, ActivityCard, ActivityListPanel, CommandBox and ResultDisplay.

 The following sequence diagram shows what happens when the user decide to change a theme.
 Take change the theme to Dark as an example.